Magic Light Pictures: Licensing

 Magic Light Pictures runs a licensing programme and carries ranges in Sainsbury's, Debenhams, John Lewis, Waterstones, and M&S, among others.
-Launched in 2009, the licensing programme has markets in Germany, Australia, Scandinavia, New Zealand and the USA.
+Launched in 2009, the programme has markets in Germany, Australia, Scandinavia, New Zealand and the USA.
 Products available in The Gruffalo brand include plush, stationery, homewares, games, toys and apparel.

 Magic Light has won five Licensing Awards for their branded apparel, furniture and Forestry Commission trails.

 Brand partnerships

-Magic Light Pictures has several award-winning brand partnerships with organisations including Chessington World of Adventures Resort, Forestry Commission England and Arla milk, among others.
+Magic Light Pictures has several award-winning brand partnerships with organisations including Chessington World of Adventures Resort, Forestry Commission England and Arla milk.

-Chessington World of Adventures Resort currently hosts the Gruffalo River Ride Adventure (a dark ride), themed hotel rooms, an arena dedicated to the films and characters, and a food outlet.
+The Chessington World of Adventures Resort currently hosts the Gruffalo River Ride Adventure, themed hotel rooms, an arena dedicated to the films and characters, and a food outlet.
 In March 2019 Chessington launched a Room on the Broom attraction with specifically themed hotel rooms.

 Since the year 2014, The Forestry Commission has worked with Magic Light on providing free, self-lead trails based on the Gruffalo brand family on over 20 sites around the UK, as well as offering Gruffalo orienteering, Gruffalo sculptures in several forests, and an augmented reality app, The Gruffalo Spotter.

 2019 marked the 20th anniversary of Julia Donaldson and Axel Scheffler's Gruffalo book and 10 years since the premiere of the animated special on BBC One.
 As part of the celebration, Magic Light partnered with the Royal Mint to release a set of commemorative silver and gold fifty pence collectors' coins, and with the Royal Mail to release a set of bespoke Gruffalo stamps.